-These classifications were adopted by the Substance Abuse and Mental Health Services Administration (SAMHSA), the Center for Substance Abuse Prevention and the Centers for the Application of Prevention Technologies.
+These classifications were adopted by the Substance Abuse and Mental Health Services Administration (SAMHSA), the Center for Substance Abuse Prevention (CSAP) and the Centers for the Application of Prevention Technologies.

-Figure 5 shows a four-year trend of reporting data under the IOM classifications.
+Figure 5 shows a five-year trend of reporting data under the IOM classifications.
 These results are due to the CSAP strategic prevention framework that encouraged targeting specific populations and communities.
-The trend data shows all population category counts stabilizing, while those individuals at greater risk received more effective services.
+The trend data shows Universal populations with a substantial increase of 17,604, while Selective and Indicated populations decreased respectively, while those individuals at greater risk received more effective services.
 Through FY 2009-2010, the service data regarding Selective and Indicated strategies appear to be converging, which may indicate that data definitions for the two strategies are not clear or are misunderstood by the organizations reporting or that perhaps both target populations reference the same community needs.
 Nevertheless, we will need to establish more trend data to better understand this anomaly.

-Prevention Services by Institute of Medicine Population Categories as Reported to PBPS State Fiscal Years 2005-2006 through 2009-2010
+Prevention Services by Institute of Medicine Population Categories as Reported to PBPS State Fiscal Years 2006-2007 through 2010-2011